GoodPrior/CRoutines/README.md

-# MatlabMatrix.h
+# CRoutines
-a set of macros to convert matlab code to mex
+A set of macros to convert matlab code to mex

 ## Introduction
 We prototype models in matlab and translate the time-consuming part to CMex for production.